 Figure 4.
-Calculated synthetic transit of events 2, 3, and 4; each column shows a different event.
+Calculated synthetic transit of Events 2, 3, and 4; each column shows a different event.
 From top to bottom, the panels present the radial component of the solar wind speed ($|V^x|$), the density (N_p) and temperature (T_p) of protons and the magnetic field intensity (B).
-Solid blue lines are ours model results.
-Short-dashes and long-dashes vertical red lines mark the CME boundaries and center, respectively.
-The solid(dotted) black lines are 5 minutes(1 hour) in situ measurements as extracted from NASA/GSFC's OMNI data set through OMNIWeb service.
+Solid blue lines are our model results.
+Short-dashed and long-dashed vertical red lines mark the CME boundaries and center, respectively.
+The solid (dotted) black lines are 5 min (1 h) in situ measurements as extracted from NASA/GSFC's OMNI data set through the OMNIWeb service.
 Green solid lines mark in situ solar wind used for calculations (see Table 1).
 The solid grey lines in N_p and T_p panels are the plasma beta (10 folded) and the expected proton temperature (T{exp}) (Lopez, 1987; Richardson and Cane, 1993, 1995), respectively.
-The solid grey line in B panel is the accumulative magnetic flux, as defined by Dasso et al. (2006), whose extremum (open diamond) gives an estimation for the magnetic center inside the CME.
+The solid grey line in the B panel is the accumulative magnetic flux, as defined by Dasso et al. (2006), whose extremum (open diamond) gives an estimation for the magnetic center inside the CME.